An Analysis of Ensemble Sampling: A general regret bound

-In this section, we derive a general Bayesian regret bound for \emph{any} learning algorithm (Theorem~\ref{thm:ATS regret}), based on the Hellinger distance between the (conditional) action-selection distribution specified by the algorithm and the posterior distribution of the optimal action $A_*$, and use it to establish the regret bound for ES in Theorem \ref{thm:ES regret}.
-We believe that this Bayesian regret bound is of independent interest and might be used to analyze other bandit algorithms, such as variants of approximate TS algorithms, in the future.
+In this section, we derive a general regret bound for \emph{any} learning algorithm (Theorem~\ref{thm:ATS regret}), based on the Hellinger distance between the (conditional) action-selection distribution specified by the algorithm and the posterior distribution of the optimal action $A_*$, and apply it to analyzing the regret bound for ES in Theorem \ref{thm:ES regret}.
+We believe that our regret bound is of independent interest and might be used to analyze other bandit algorithms, such as variants of approximate TS algorithms, in the future.

-To simplify the exposition, we first define some shorthand notations to simplify the exposition of this paper.
+To simplify the exposition, we first define some shorthand notation to simplify the exposition of this paper.
 First, we use subscript $t$ to denote conditioning on $H_t$, specifically, we define